TeamAtomicMedia/NetMock-iOS/Readme.md

 }
 ```

-### URLError
+### Network availability errors / URLError

+Networking errors occur when the server could not be reached, meaning no HTTP status code is available or relevant.
+These could include no internet, transport security failures, timeouts, and more.

 To simulate a networking error, such as `URLError(.notConnectedToInternet)`, provide the corresponding error code in the response sequence:
 `ExampleGETAPI.nm`
 ```
 GET https://api.example.com/example -1009
 ```

-All URLError error codes are negative, while HTTP response codes are positive, so this is not ambiguous.
+By design, all URLError error codes are negative, while HTTP response codes are positive, so this is not ambiguous.
 Response body definitions for negative status codes will be ignored.

 ### Versioning

-As of version 2.1.1, NetMock has forward-compatibility for breaking changes, through an optional versioning header:
+As of version 2.1.1, the NetMock file format support versioning, to make them forward-compatible with breaking changes to the file schema.
+This is achieved through an optional versioning header:
 `ExampleGETAPI.nm`
 ```
 NetMock 2.1.1
 GET https://api.example.com/example
 ```

+Breaking changes to the file format should generally be accompanied by a major version bump to the package, so in theory the major version specified by a file should be all that matters if we make use of this in future.
+However, minor versions are still parsed.

 ## Testing & Overrides